arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 - zsh
 ---
 # A matter of naming
 I always suspected that the low adoption of TDD might be partly due to its poor naming.
-Some developers who never practiced TDD find it counterintuitive that they are supposed to write a test for an implementation, even before that implementation exists.
-How can you blame them?<br/>
+Some developers who never practiced TDD find it counterintuitive that they are supposed to write a test for an implementation even before that implementation exists.
+How can you blame them?
+It really sounds crazy.<br/>
-If only tests were presented as the *formalization of requirements*, the same skeptic developers would probably find it completely natural: of course you code only after requirements!
-Of course it is absurd to write requirements as an afterthought.<br/>
+If only tests were presented as the *requirements expressed with code*, the same skeptic developers would probably find TDD completely natural: of course you produce the code only after the requirements!
+Of course it would be absurd to write requirements as an afterthought.<br/>
-If TDD was called Requirement-Driven Design, maybe there will be less resistance on the approach.
+If TDD was called *Requirement-Driven Design*, maybe there will be less resistance to the approach.

-Along these lines, TDD could be called "Example-Driven Development", and PBD "Requirement-Driven Development".
+Along these lines, I think it would be fair to call TDD "Example-Driven Development", and PBD "Requirement-Driven Development".

-This leads us to the definition of "Property".<br/>
-Finally.
-In fact, I promised myself to push this definition as much as possible to the end of the series: I wanted you to build an intuition on what PBT was really about, before.
+This leads us to the definition of "Property", which I intentionally postponed as much as possible.
+Indeed, I wanted you to build an intuition on what PBT was really about, before.

 # Properties
 A Property is an observation on a piece of code that we expect to hold true regardless of the inputs.

-As a TDD practicioneer, it is something you already knew: an assertion in TDD is a property that holds for a specific input.
+To a certain extent, an assertion in TDD is a property that holds for a specific input:

 ```csharp
 record Product(Guid Id, string Name, Category Category, decimal Price);